hatya-mouse/kasl/README.md

-# kasl-core
+# kasl

-`kasl-core` crate parses and translates a kasl program into KASL-IR, an intermadiate representation (IR) for the KASL language.
-If you are considering to use KASL in your project, consider visiting the `kasl` crate, which is an umbrella crate and includes re-exports of other related crates.
+`kasl` is an umbrella crate that includes re-exports of `kasl-core` and backends (currently there is only Cranelift backend).